taotriad/BabySomnia/BEcause_hints.md

 The amusement park that the music video is set in contains a ride called Disco Pang Pang;
 in one scene Handong is seen standing in the middle of it.
-There's some irony here; early in Dreamcatcher's career (2018 I think) they got to to an amusement park (not the abandoned park in the MV, obviously), where Yoohyeon decided that they should try the Disco Pang Pang.
+There's some irony here; early in Dreamcatcher's career (2018?) they got to go to an amusement park (not the abandoned park in the MV, obviously), where Yoohyeon decided that they should try the Disco Pang Pang.
 Handong *really* hated that experience.